YoYoGames/GMEXT-Discord/README.md

 # GMEXT-Discord

+> [!WARNING]
-> **WARNING**: This extension makes use of the Discord [Game SDK](https://discord.com/developers/docs/developer-tools/game-sdk), which has been replaced by a [REST API](https://discord.com/developers/docs/reference).
+> This extension makes use of the Discord [Game SDK](https://discord.com/developers/docs/developer-tools/game-sdk), which has been replaced by a [REST API](https://discord.com/developers/docs/reference).
 Several parts of functionality have been deprecated by Discord and may or may not work.
 See [https://discord.com/developers/docs/developer-tools/game-sdk](discord.com/developers/docs/developer-tools/game-sdk) for what's supported and what's no longer supported.

 This is the source repository for GameMaker's Discord Extension.